coltor-apps/kitwind/source/_components/nav-05.md

 ---
 category: navs
 min_height: 324px
-note: Make sure to enable the "group-hover" variant for "textColor", "visibility" and "opacity".
+note: Make sure to enable the "group-hover" variant for "textColor" and "visibility".
 ---

 <nav>